Massshhhaaa/hardware-binding/README.md

 Secondly, we want to prevents illegal distribution.

 On this life stage i decided to use activation key, for first run.
 After that the licence bind to hardware data (Mac, chip, amount of cpu cores, and ram size)

+All this boolshit keept in txt file, of cource.
+Because i use symmetric encription, to somehow hide this from prying eyes.